miniconnect/holodb/README.md

 A holographic database stores no real data and calculates field values and reverse indexes on-the-fly.
 Nonetheless, you as a user experience a consistent, searchable (and optionally writable) database.
 Such a database consumes little memory (even for large "data") and needs near-zero startup time.
-Additionally, by changing the root seed the entire dataset can be shuffled (also a near-no-op).
+Additionally, by changing the root seed the entire dataset can be shuffled.

 So, HoloDB provides an arbitrarily large relational database filled with constrained random data.
 Parameters and constraints can be specified in a configuration file.